Kashar16/DevOps13thbatch/README.md

 # DevOps13thbatch
-This is 13th batch of DevOps
+This is 13th batch of DevOps class